semaphoreci/docs/docs/examples/heroku-deployment.md

 ❯ /Users/joe/.ssh/id_rsa_semaphore_heroku.pub
 ```

-You can do the same through the Heroku user interface, in the "SSH Keys"
+You can do the same via the Heroku user interface, in the "SSH Keys"
 section of your Account Settings.
-For more information consult
+For more information, consult the
 [Heroku documentation][heroku-keys].

-### Define the deployment pipeline
+### Defining the deployment pipeline

 Finally, let's define what happens in our `heroku.yml` pipeline: